“One glance at a book and you hear the voice of another person, perhaps someone dead for 1,000 years. To read is to

 - A mast pole or tripod for holding the grid antenna $ 5

-- Oh, yes, almost forgot, you’ll need one of two operational GOES satellites, they are a bargain at about $10.9 Billion US dollars for the operational life of the GOES series.
+- Oh, yes, almost forgot, you’ll need at least one of four operational GOES satellites, they are a bargain at about $10.9 Billion US dollars for the operational life of the GOES series.
 Don’t forget the $449 Million dollar launch cost for GOES 16 and 17.
 But you’re in luck, the U.S. funded a portion of your new hobby!

 Total Cost $10,900,000,231.99 (Ten billion nine hundred million two hundred thirty-one dollars and 99 cents) Start saving your change!
 Or consider it ‘Crowd Funded‘

 [Grid Antenna]--[Adapter]-[(input side) SAWBird+ (output side)]-[6" pigtail]-[Nooelec SmarteeXTR]-[6" USB cable]-[Raspberry Pi]- WIFI Network

 Building the Receiver, and Setting up and Programming your PI